NEWS & EVENTS

 After graduating from the College for Creative Studies, Kevin Beasley co-founded CAVE, an artist-run gallery in Detroit’s Russell Industrial Center.
 After his work with CAVE, Beasley went on to get his MFA from the Yale School of Art where he worked in multiple disciplines, including sculpture and performance.
 His sculptural installations are typically composed of found material, such as glass, roots, metal and fabric.

 Beasley is a 2013-14 artist-in-residence at The Studio Museum in Harlem.
-The Whitney Biennial will take place March 7 through May 8 at the Whitney Museum of American Art in New York City.
+The Whitney Biennial took place March 7 through May 8 at the Whitney Museum of American Art in New York City.